-Per County guidelines updated August 12, 2020, Breakers practices will be held as follows.
+Per State and County guidelines, Breakers practices will be held as follows.
 Our COVID Site Specific Plan has been submitted to and approved by all schools/fields where we are currently practicing.

-1. Trainers will only have one group of 15 or fewer players for each three-week session.
-Players/trainers may be regrouped after each three week session.
+1. Trainers will only have one group of 14 or fewer players for each program;

 2. Players will remain 6 feet apart during practice sessions;

 3. Player temperatures will be taken upon arrival at each practice;

 4. Trainers and players will wear masks to and from and during all practice sessions;

 5. Trainers will sanitize equipment before and after each practice;